MicrosoftDocs/azure-monitor-docs/articles/chaos-studio/chaos-studio-aks-authentication.md

 ### Azure portal
 1. Open an experiment that contains at least one AKS Chaos Mesh fault.
 1. Select **Edit** on the fault and copy the `jsonSpec` parameter value to your clipboard.
-1. Open the fault selection dropdown and select the version of your desired fault without the "(deprecated)" marking.
+1. Open the fault selection dropdown and select the version of your desired fault without the `(deprecated)` marking.
 1. Paste the `jsonSpec` from your clipboard into the parameter field.
 1. Save the fault and the experiment.